 Below are some descriptions of recent and current projects.
 I have omitted several papers that are at or close to the refereeing stage.

-In 'An Epistemic Account of Metaphysical Equivalence' (link to penultimate version; forthcoming in Philosophical Perspectives), I argue for the unified perspective thesis, which says that we can only be justified in believing that two theories, T and T', are metaphysically equivalent if there is some way that we can see the two theories as unified into a single theory, T+, which says nothing over and above either T or T'.
+In 'An Epistemic Account of Metaphysical Equivalence' (in Philosophical Perspectives, link to official version here), I argue for the unified perspective thesis, which says that we can only be justified in believing that two theories, T and T', are metaphysically equivalent if there is some way that we can see the two theories as unified into a single theory, T+, which says nothing over and above either T or T'.
 I show that metametaphysicians of most stripes (including neocarnapians) should accept this thesis.
 I then explore one potential way of cashing it out, by appealing to a revised version of common definitional extension.
 I show that this way of cashing out the unified perspective thesis rules out quantifier variance, and finally briefly discuss the position the quantifier variantist is in with respect to finding a way to respect the thesis more generally.

 In 'Realism, Naturalism, and Anti-Exceptionalism', which is in very early stages, I attempt to show that humble realism provides a new argument for anti exceptionalism about logic, which I take to be (very roughly) the view that logic isn't special, that we can't know the facts about logic a priori, and that our investigation into logic should be continuous with our investigation into any other phenomenon in the world.
 Along the way, I give a distinctive account of philosophical naturalism.

-(This paper is part 1 of a 2-part project; part 1 (draft down for review/refereeing) argues that at least some abstract objects lack any qualitative properties, e.g., the equilateral triangle doesn't have sides or angles; part 3 (in progress) applies the arguments from parts 1 and 2 to logic, specifically treating syntax and semantics as independent representations of worldly logical structure.)
+(This paper is part 1 of a 3-part project; part 1 (draft down for review/refereeing) argues that at least some abstract objects lack any qualitative properties, e.g., the equilateral triangle doesn't have sides or angles; part 3 (in progress) applies the arguments from parts 1 and 2 to logic, specifically treating syntax and semantics as independent representations of worldly logical structure.)